ils94/DF3D_at_Work/README.md

 # Compiling it yourself

-Download and install Python from https://www.python.org/downloads/
+Download and install Python from: https://www.python.org/downloads/

 Open your CMD and type: pip install pyinstaller